-Cairngorm Mountain’s somewhat variable snow cover means that the ski centre can be open from early December through to June.
-However, the skiing can be limited at any time during that period if a warm spell melts all the snow in January or an extreme weather event such as gale force winds closes the slopes – the strongest ever gusts in the United Kingdom have been recorded here.
+Cairngorm Mountain’s somewhat variable snow cover means the ski centre can be open from late November through to June.
+However, the skiing can be limited at any time during that period if a warm spell melts all the snow in January or an extreme weather event such as gale-force winds closes the slopes – the strongest ever gusts in the United Kingdom have been recorded here.

-Most of the marked trails are suited to intermediate skiers, but there are also some steep runs for more advanced skiers.
+Most of the marked trails are suited to intermediate skiers, but there are also some steep runs for the more advanced.
 The most challenging run is the West Wall black at Coire na Ciste, while The White Lady down to the Sheiling station can also be taxing when the bumps build up.

 There's also a terrain park for free riders, the scope of which varies to some extent depending on snow conditions; while smaller areas are also set up at various points when conditions are good.